ChesterJFGould/MildlyComplicatedLisp/README.md

 A simple language based on Scheme that is meant to fix how Scheme deals with block structure and be easier to implement and compile.

+## Q&A
+Q: What does this application do?

+A: Currently this application implements a REPL(Read Eval Print Loop) for a programming based on Scheme.

+Q: Who will use it?

+A: Anyone who is interested in language design.
+The code that implements the s-expression types and eval methods comes in at just under 600 lines of code (at the time of writing).
+This makes it easy to modify or read to gain a deeper understanding of how languages are implemented.
+Also the code that is not in the ui package really implements a language for writing lisps in and then the ui package uses this language to provide a definition of Simple Lisp.
+This makes this project a nice way of quickly implementing a new language design.

+Q: Why is this project interesting to me?

+A: For the past year I have been fascinated by the design and implementation of programming languages.
+The language I have implemented here is very similar to the language I am writing a compiler for at the moment and so it is interesting to see it come to life in an interpreter.

 ## Language
+An overview of the language presented as a REPL session.
 ### Numeric Operators
 ```
 > (+ 1 1)